 B.Sc, M.Sc, University of Copenhagen

-Åsa Rennermalm is assistant professor at the Department of Geography at Rutgers, The State University of New Jersey.
+Åsa Rennermalm is associate professor at the Department of Geography at Rutgers, The State University of New Jersey.
 Her research interest is hydrology of the Arctic region.
 Currently she is discovering how water is transported and retained within the Greenland ice sheet, for better understanding how much meltwater escapes to the ocean and raising global sea levels.
 Her work involves modeling, satellite and in situ data analysis, and fieldwork.
 She has participated several field expeditions to the Arctic, mostly to Greenland.

 Åsa joined Rutgers faculty in 2009.
 Before coming to Rutgers she was a postdoctoral researcher at Department of Geography at University of California Los Angeles (advisor: Laurence C. Smith).
 Her Ph.D is from Civil and Environmental Engineering at Princeton University (advisor: Eric F. Wood), and she has a master and undergraduate degree from University of Copenhagen in Denmark (advisor: Henrik Soegaard).

 Note: Åsa [pronounced aw-suh] is a female first name in Sweden and Norway.